Avanade/Beef/samples/MyEf.Hr/docs/10-Service-Bus-Subscribe.md

 ## Service Bus subscribing

 The [`CoreEx.Azure.ServiceBus`](https://github.com/Avanade/CoreEx/tree/main/src/CoreEx.Azure/ServiceBus) capabilities will be leveraged to manage the underlying processing once triggered.
-This has the advantage of enabling standardized, consistent, and tested, functionality to further industrailize event/messaging subscription services.
+This has the advantage of enabling standardized, consistent, and tested, functionality to further industrialize event/messaging subscription services.

 There are two Azure Service Bus subscribing capabilities that both inherit from the aforementioned `EventSubscriberBase`.
 These each also leverage the [`ServiceBusSubscriberInvoker`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx.Azure/ServiceBus/ServiceBusSubscriberInvoker.cs) that ensures consistency of logging, exception handling, associated [`ServiceBusMessageActions`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.webjobs.servicebus.servicebusmessageactions) management to perform the corresponding `CompleteMessageAsync` or `DeadLetterMessageAsync`, and finally message bubbling to enable retries where the error is considered transient in nature.